-Feline Play Aggression: How to help your cat play appropriately
+Feline Play Aggression: How to teach desirable play habits

 The drive to play is extremely strong in cats.
 Why?
 Because play is a form of an important instinctual cat behavior-hunting!
 And just as with hunting, it involves stalking, pouncing on, clawing and biting whatever the cat is treating as "prey."
 Play is incredibly important for cats as an energy outlet, and most cats who exhibit play aggression are simply looking to fulfill that need-we just need to help show them how!